Probability propagation rules for Aristotelian syllogisms: Figure I.

 \end{theorem}

-\subsection{Traditionally Valid Syllogisms of Figure I.}
+\subsection{Traditionally valid syllogisms of Figure I.}

 In this section we consider the probabilistic interpretation of the valid syllogisms of Figure I (see Table~\ref{TAB:AristSyl}).
-Specifically, we firstly recall Barbara, Barbari, and Darii \cite[][]{gilio16}.
-Secondly, we analyze Celarent, Celaront, and Ferio.
+Specifically, we firstly adapt the results on Barbara, Barbari, and Darii given in \cite{gilio16} applying the notions of (s-)validity.
+Secondly, we prove s-validity of Celarent and Ferio and validity of Celaront.
 We use the probabilistic interpretation of the basic syllogistic sentence types given in Table \ref{Table:BS}.
 By instantiating in Proposition \ref{PROP:FIGUREI} the subject $S$, the middle $M$, and the predicate $P$ term for the events $A,B,C$, respectively, we observe that the imprecise assessment $[0,1]^3$ on $(P|M,M|S,P|S)$ is t-coherent.
 This implies that all syllogisms of Figure I are probabilistically non-informative.
 For instance, modus Barbara (``\emph{Every $M$ is $P$, Every $S$ is $M$, therefore Every $S$ is $P$}'') without existential import assumption corresponds to the probabilistically non-informative inference: from the premises $p(P|M)=1$ and $p(M|S)=1$ infer that every $p(P|S)\in[0,1]$ is coherent.
 Indeed, by Proposition \ref{PROP:FIGUREI}, a probability assessment $(1,1,z)$ on $(P|M,M|S,P|S)$ is coherent for every $z\in[0,1]$.
 In order to construct probabilistically informative versions of valid syllogisms of Figure I, we add the conditional event existential import assumption to the probabilistic interpretation of the respective premise set: $p(S|(S \vee M))>0$ (see Definition \ref{DEF:CEI}).
 We now demonstrate the validity (and when possible the s-validity) of traditionally valid syllogisms by suitable instantiations in Theorem~\ref{THM:PROPWTFIGI} within our semantics.
+Of course, some syllogisms will turn be equivalent when some terms are negated (and the corresponding probabilities are adjusted accordingly).
+However, we provide for each syllogism within each figure a direct way of showing its validity by simply instantiating the respective probability propagation rule. \paragraph{Barbara} By instantiating $S,M,P$ in Theorem~\ref{THM:PROPWTFIGI} for $A,B,C$ with $x=y=1$ and any value $t>0$ it follows that $z'=\max\left\{0,xy-\frac{(1-t)(1-x)}{t}\right\}=1$ and $z''=\min\{1,(1-x)(1-y)+\frac{x}{t}\}=1$.
+Then, the set $\Sigma$ (see Equation (\ref{EQ:UEXT})) of coherent extensions on $P|S$ of the imprecise assessment $\{1\}\times\{1\}\times(0,1]$ on $(P|M,M|S,S|(S\vee M))$ is $\Sigma=\{1\}$.
+Thus, by Definition \ref{DEF:VALID},